jah18181/ytvancedx/README.md

 # Download

+## Before download, you should know this project has been discontinued, [View details.](https://github.com/cuynu/ytvanced/discussions/205)

 > **Warning** : Minimum required Android version : 8.0+ for version 17.41.34 and above (6.0 and 7.0 for version [17.39.35](https://github.com/cuynu/ytvanced/wiki/17.39.35-(Android-6-&-7)) or older)